hendrikschilling/FASP/README.md

 The model used in all surface optimizations above is to have an output surface and the quadmesh corners of this output surface have attached constraints, like the 2D location of that corner in a base surface or patch.
 This is not well behaved in some cases because the same underlying surface point can be referenced by different corners and corners can "wander" off the base surface.
 Instead keep geometry constrains on the output corners but for the surface relation invert the mapping and have the base surface corners reference the 2D surface location on the output surface.
 This should make the optimization more well behaved and avoids some geometric issues like hole closing an surface shrinking in the global optimization.

 ## winding constraints and annotations in 3D
 The winding estimation used for the fusion works like and is a very simple algorithm.
 The surface tracers (patch and larger area tracer) have a hard time dealing with sheet jumps as they only rely on probabilities of errors being less likely to agree than correct surfaces an assumption which doesn't always hold true.
 So the idea is to apply the surface winding diffusion in 3D by leveraging the surface predictions as well as manual labels.
 Labels will basically be: These two points are N winds apart, or these points are the same wind.
 This can then be used to diffuse a winding assignment along the binary surface prediction in the 3D volume and only after this step the surface tracing is performed.
-This has a few benefitial properties as gaps will be automatically closed (becuase if you know where wind 1 and 3 is a diffusion of these labels will automatically produce the intermediate 2 somewhere between these labels) and is more natural to annotate compared to masking patches containing errors.
+This has a few beneficial properties as gaps will be automatically closed (because if you know where wind 1 and 3 is a diffusion of these labels will automatically produce the intermediate 2 somewhere between these labels) and is more natural to annotate compared to masking patches containing errors.
 The job of the surface traces is thus much simplified as they do not need to cope with ambiguities but can actually focus on tracing a high quality surface and annotations should be doable in less time for larger volumes.
 Additional fiber annotations and predictions can also be incorporated naturally and a more advanced implementation might make use of a [field based optimization](https://discord.com/channels/1079907749569237093/1312623336739831878/1323487224293101568).

 ## surface normal estimation
 In various stages of the tracing and inpainting surfaces corners are produced from neighboring corners.
-Train a normal estimating model similiar to the current nnunet but trained on output normal vectors instead of a binary classification, so even in areas where the surface location is uncertain normal constraints can be used to provide some sensible structure to the surface and avoid coarse errors.
+Train a normal estimating model similar to the current nnunet but trained on output normal vectors instead of a binary classification, so even in areas where the surface location is uncertain normal constraints can be used to provide some sensible structure to the surface and avoid coarse errors.